SoonerSafe Frequently Asked Questions

 1. Q. What is the SoonerSafe - Safe Room Rebate Program?

-A. A program to provide a rebate for purchase and installation of safe rooms for Oklahoma homeowners.
+A. A program to provide a rebate for purchase and installation of safe rooms for eligible Oklahoma homeowners across the state of Oklahoma.

 2. Q. What is a safe room?